Mandarancio/DynString/README.md

 ## Testing

-Test of the library have been implemented using [minunit](http://www.jera.com/techinfo/jtns/jtn002.html).
+Test of the library have been implemented using [check](https://libcheck.github.io/check/), \
+this library have to be installed to be able to compile and run the test,  however is not needed to use the library.

 To compile the tests:

 ```bash